percona/pmm/README.md

 ## Image overlays

 `docs/using/interface.md` uses an image of the home dashboard overlaid with numbered boxes to identify menu bars and control.
-This approach means the home dashboard image and it's numbered version always look the same.
+This approach means the home dashboard image and its numbered version always look the same.
 Here's how it's done.

 - `PMM_Home_Dashboard_TALL.jpg` is created by [pmm-screenshots-pw](https://github.com/PaulJacobs-percona/pmm-screenshots-pw).
 If snapped by hand, it should be 1280x1120 pixels, to match the overlay image.

 - `PMM_Home_Dashboard_TALL_Overlay.png` is exported from `_resources/diagrams/PMM_Home_Dashboard_TALL_Overlay.drawio` using <https://app.diagrams.net/>.

     1. Go to <https://app.diagrams.net/>